Bad Driburg Gräflicher Park - a spring walk

 Hedge garden in Bad Driburg Gräflicher Park

-Before you continue to the wildlife park, it is worth making a detour to the hedge garden.
-This is behind the fountain house.
+Before you continue into the wildlife park, it is also worth taking a detour to the hedge garden.
+This is located behind the well house.
 Hornbeams surround a water mobile.
-It is by Angela Conner, a sculptor from England.
+It was created by Angela Conner, a sculptor from England.

 Hedge garden with watermobile in Bad Driburg Gräflicher Park